Rubb/npose-docs/source/getting-started.rst

 ------------------------------------

 nPose includes an adjuster tool that can help you create properly-formatted ANIM lines for your pose notecards, with the positions and rotations you want.
-Copy these items from the starter kit into your object:
+Follow these steps to adjust the position of your pose:

 1. Copy the "Adjuster" object and the "BTN:Utilities:Admin{owner}" notecard from the starter kit into your object.